MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 **What is the default location?**

-For ClickOnce apps, the default UDF location is the directory that the app executable (`.exe`) is running in (or a subdirectory of it).
+The directory that the app executable (`.exe`) is running in (or a subdirectory of it).

-**Should you use default or custom location?**
+**Should you use default or custom UDF location?**

-For ClickOnce apps, in most cases, you should use the default UDF location.
+In most cases, you should use the default UDF location.
 The default location where the UDF will be created will have appropriate permissions at runtime; the default UDF location is a writeable location.

 **Why the default location is writeable:**